Method¶

 Finally, another useful result is

-While it’s not surprising that a rotation through an angle of zero does nothing to the transition, this turns out to help act as the opposite of a total mixing event, i.e., a "NoMixing" event.
-As a convenience, this is defined as a "NoMixing" query and can be implemented with the code below.
+While it’s unsurprising that a rotation through an angle of zero does nothing to the transition, this turns out to help act as the opposite of a total mixing event, i.e., a no mixing event.
+This can be implemented with the code below.

 import numpy as np